Parydubets/electronics-store/README.md

 In electronics-store/store_app folder
 The project will be accesseble on http://127.0.0.1:8000/

+## Running with gunicorn
+To run tests with pytest you should set environment variables just like you set for running with gunicorn

 ## API

 This project have a branch of api available: